 A Bit of History

-The name Rathtrevor comes from an Irish family who settled in the area in 1886.
+Rathtrevor is from an Irish family who settled in the area in 1886.
 William Rath, a gold prospector and pioneer, cleared the land and built a log cabin and eventually a barn to create their homestead.

-William died in 1903, leaving his wife, Elizabeth, and five children the farm.
+William died in 1903, leaving the farm to his wife, Elizabeth, and five children.

-Elizabeth proved to be an industrious person, successfully running the farm and eventually operating it as a campground.
+Elizabeth proved industrious, successfully running the farm and eventually operating it as a campground.
 For lyrical effect, the suffix “trevor” was added to the name.

 In 1967, Rathtrevor Campground became Rathtrevor Beach Provincial Park.
-And although much has changed over the years, the beauty and importance of the area will be forever preserved.
+Although much has changed over the years, the beauty and importance of the area will be forever preserved.

 Camping at Rathtrevor

-This beautiful campground has 250 vehicle accessible campsites, 25 walk-in tent sites and 6 group sites.
-The majority of the sites are located among large Douglas fir trees, providing some level of privacy between sites.
+This beautiful campground has 250 vehicle-accessible campsites, 25 walk-in tent sites and 6 group sites.
+Most sites are located among large Douglas fir trees, providing some privacy for campers.

 All campsites are within a 5-minute walk to the 2 km stretch of sandy beach.

-Please note, these are all non-serviced sites!
+Please note, that these are all non-serviced sites!
 (No electricity nor sewer hook-ups).
-You must be fully contained to RV here.
+Your RV must be fully contained.

-The park does feature a large day-use area, a nature house, 4 hot shower buildings, 2 flush bathrooms, pit toilets, and a sani-station (with a $5.00 fee).
-All campsites, shower stalls, flush toilets, beach access, and the many walking trails and parking stalls in the day-use area are all wheelchair-accessible.
+The park does feature a large day-use area, a nature house, four hot shower buildings, two flush bathrooms, pit toilets, and a sani station (with a $5.00 fee).
+This park is very wheelchair friendly.

-The campground is open year-round, and full fees for both the drive-in and walk-in campsites are collected from mid-March until the end of October.
+The campground is open year-round, and full fees are collected for drive-in and walk-in campsites from mid-March until the end of October.
 Reservations are mandatory between the last week of June and Labour Day.
 A reduced winter fee is charged due to limited facilities and services available.
 Campers wishing to use the park between November 1 and the beginning of March must be completely self-sufficient.

 Here is a link to BC Park’s online reservation system: Discover Camping